Andrei Atanov

 Controlled Training Data Generation with Diffusion Models

-Andrei Atanov*, Teresa Yeo*, Harold Benoit, Aleksandr Alekseev, Ruchira Ray, Pooya E. Akhoondi, Amir Zamir,
+Andrei Atanov*, Teresa Yeo*, Harold Benoit, Aleksandr Alekseev, Ruchira Ray, Pooya E. Akhoondi, Amir Zamir

-Arxiv, 2024 [Project Page] [arXiv: coming soon!]
-[GitHub: coming soon!]
+Arxiv, 2024 [Project Page] [arXiv] [GitHub]

 We propose a method to generate synthetic training data specifically useful for a given supervised model and image domain.
 We introduce two feedback mechanisms to guide the generation: 1) model-based and 2) target distribution-based.